 The air circulation of the door shall cooperate with the hot air from the sauna heater.
-Therefore, the heater should always be placed on the same wall as the door (only as an emergency solution on the side wall, but then completely close to the door).
+Therefore, the heater should always be placed on the same wall as the door (only exceptionally on the side wall, but then completely close to the door).
 Follow the instructions supplied with the sauna heater.
 The specified minimum distance to materials must be considered.